hoosmartchain/hoo-smartchain/README.md

 ### Financial Support
 - HSC will set up a special fund to invest, support and incentivize high-potential developers.
 - HSC will launch a variety of developer activities and competitions to discover and fund potential developers.
-- In order to reduce the cost of users on HSC Dapp, the HSC meta transaction function will reduce the gas fee of users holding HT in a step-wise manner.
+- In order to reduce the cost of users on HSC Dapp, the HSC meta transaction function will reduce the gas fee of users holding HOO in a step-wise manner.

 ### Traffic Support
 Hoolobal will strongly support the development of HSC ecosystem: